Coworking in Marrakech, Morocco with Flexpat

 Becoming a digital nomad and being location independent with the ability to work anywhere is a dream for most.
 It’s a dream I had years ago and made it happen.
 I’ve worked from around the world for years and loved it.
 Last week I was in Marrakech and for the first time ever, went into an overseas coworking space.
 Coworking in Marrakech with Flexpat changed my idea of what it’s like working around the world.

 To say a coworking space is beneficial for a location independent digital nomad is an understatement.
 One of the biggest problems digital nomads have is staying focused, inspired and productive.
-Access to fast internet and a proper work environment is also a challenge most face.
+That’s from entry level travel jobs to a successful web business..
 A coworking space satisfies all those needs as well introduces you to other productive people.

 What is coworking?